gagolews/genieclust/docs/_sources/index.rst.txt

-A reimplementation of **Genie** - a robust and outlier resistant clustering algorithm, originally published as an R package
+A reimplementation of **Genie** - a robust and outlier resistant clustering algorithm, originally published as an R package `genie <https://cran.r-project.org/web/packages/genie/>`_.
-`genie <https://cran.r-project.org/web/packages/genie/>`_.

 The Genie algorithm is based on a minimum spanning tree (MST) of the pairwise distance graph of an input point set.
 Just like single linkage, it consumes the edges of the MST in increasing order of weights.
-However, it prevents the formation of clusters of highly imbalanced sizes; once the Gini index of the cluster size distribution raises above an assumed threshold, a point group of the smallest size is forced to merge with its nearest neighbouring cluster.
+However, it **prevents the formation of clusters of highly imbalanced sizes**; once the Gini index of the cluster size distribution raises above an assumed threshold, a point group of the smallest size is forced to merge with its nearest neighbouring cluster.

 Genie's appealing simplicity goes hand in hand with its usability;
-it often outperforms other clustering approaches such as K-means, BIRCH, average, Ward and complete linkage on `benchmark data <https://github.com/gagolews/clustering_benchmarks_v1/>`_.
+it **often outperforms other clustering approaches** such as K-means, BIRCH, or average, Ward, and complete linkage on `benchmark data <https://github.com/gagolews/clustering_benchmarks_v1/>`_.

-Genie is also pretty fast -- determining the whole cluster hierarchy for datasets of 10M points in low dimensional Euclidean spaces or 100K points in high dimensional ones takes 1-2 minutes.
+Genie is also **very fast** — determining the whole cluster hierarchy for datasets of 10M points in low dimensional Euclidean spaces or 100K points in high dimensional ones takes 1-2 minutes.
+There's also an approximate version, based on `nmslib`, that is even faster and supports, amongst others, sparse or string inputs.

-It allows clustering with respect to mutual reachability distances so that it can act as a noise point detector or a robustified version of HDBSCAN* (that is able to detect a predefined number of clusters and hence it doesn't dependent on the DBSCAN's somehow difficult-to-set `eps` parameter).
+It also allows clustering with respect to mutual reachability distances so that it can act as a **noise point detector** or a robustified version of `HDBSCAN\*` that is able to detect a predefined number of clusters and hence it doesn't dependent on the `DBSCAN`'s somehow difficult-to-set `eps` parameter.

-Source code is available at `https://github.com/gagolews/genieclust <https://github.com/gagolews/genieclust>`_.
+**TODO**: The `genieclust` package is available for Python (PyPI--link) and R (CRAN--link).
+Its source code is available at `https://github.com/gagolews/genieclust <https://github.com/gagolews/genieclust>`_.